-DHCD Board Input FORM (Annual)
+DHCD Board Input Form (Annual)

 The 20XX/XX DHCD CEO Performance Evaluation process has been upgraded this year to include a number of essential steps.
 Input for your evaluation will be provided to you from employees, stakeholders and the CEO as a self-evaluation and last's years CEO evaluation.
 These will be available to you as you complete your own individual evaluation form herein.
-The accompanying schedule outlines the general steps through which the process will move in order to support a March final evaluation completion.
-The process begins with the consultant gathering the input above in December/early January.
-Next you will received all of that information and your own blank form looking much like the one below.
+The accompanying schedule outlines the general steps through which the process will move in order to support the evaluation completion.
+The process begins with the consultant gathering the input above.
+Next you will receive all of that information and your own blank form looking much like the one below.

 With this form, you are assessing the following executive level traits.
-Additionally you will be assessing last years established Goals and Objective (confirmed in July 2015)
+Additionally, you will be assessing last year's established Goals and Objectives: